 In Scotland, the School was ranked in the top five.

 64% of our research outputs were classified as world-leading and internationally excellent in terms of their originality, significance and rigor and we were ranked 14th in the UK in terms of research impact with over 60% of our research impact judged to have outstanding reach and wide-ranging impact on the policies of public, private and governmental organisations.

 The University of Stirling welcomes students from around the world.
 Find out what studying here could be like for you .

-This course has been developed in close collaboration between the Economics division within Stirling Management School and the Behavioural Science Centre at Stirling, a leading research centre in Europe for Behavioural Science.
+This course has been developed in close collaboration between the Economics and Accounting and Finance divisions within Stirling Management School and the Behavioural Science Centre at Stirling, a leading European research centre.
 Our wide ranging expertise is coupled with industry knowledge and we regularly consult with the pensions industry, personal finance professionals and banks.

 Many of our postgraduate students come from overseas.
 Studying at Stirling offers an excellent opportunity to establish your own global network of contacts at the outset of your career.

 Our Flying Start Leadership Programme helps you develop self-awareness about your strengths and acquire new competencies in a supportive environment.

 The University of Stirling Management School was ranked among the Top 25 in the UK for business and management in the Research Excellence Framework (REF 2014).

 At least 98% of our postgraduate students are in work or further studies within six months of graduating (Destination of Leavers from Higher Education survey 2015/16).
 Many of our alumni are now working in leading organisations across the world.

 The Programme Director for this course is Dr David Comerford.
 Dr Comerford is a Lecturer in the Economics division and the Behavioural Science Centre.
 He works with policy makers and businesses in the USA, UK and Ireland, applying his research findings to improve decision making.